-Investments as of December 31, 2013 and 2012 include \$4,419,827 and \$4,308,400 of money market funds and are carried at fair value.
+Investments as of December 31, 2014 and 2013 include \$4,644,830 and \$4,419,827 of money market funds and are carried at fair value.
 ASC Section 820 establishes the framework for measuring fair value.
 That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted market prices in active markets for identical assets or liabilities (level 1 measurements) and the lowest priority to unobservable inputs (level 3 measurements).
 The three levels of the fair value hierarchy under ASC 820-10 are described as follows:

-- Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets and liabilities in active markets that the Corporation has the ability to access; - Level 2 Inputs to the valuation methodology include quoted market prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets in inactive markets; inputs other than quoted prices that are observable for the asset or liability; and inputs that are derived principally from or corroborated by observable market data by correlation or other means.
-If the asset or liability has a specified (contractual) term, the level 2 input must be observable for substantially the full term of the asset or liability. - Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+Level 1 Inp uts to the valuatio on me ethodology are unadju isted quot ed pr ices for identical assets and liabilities in active markets that the for similar assets or liabilities in active markets; quoted prices for identical or similar assets in inactive markets; inputs other than quoted prices that are observable for the asset or liability; and inputs that are derived principally from or corroborated by observable market data by correlation or other means.
+If the asset or liability has a specified (contractual) term, the level 2 input must be observable for substantially the full term of the asset or liability.